rstarksmith/phase-4-project-shelfie-review/Notes.md

-# Shelfie Review - Book share
+# Shelfie Share - Book reveiws and TBR shelf share

 ## MVP - User can
 - Sign up for account